esper-io/dev-docs/docs/home/devicekit.md

-Esper will be launching Android™ developer kits shortly.
+Esper will be launching Android developer kits shortly.